shafrinahamed097/M19/README.md

 * Select Clause
    - The select() method allows you to specify the columns
    - To return distinct results use the distinct() method

+* Basic Where Clauses
+   - The where() method allows you to filter the results.